-Constructed on 8-meter-high stilts, this guesthouse offers fabulous views of the black-water Pakaas River and the white-water Marmoré River.
-A place for bird watching, wildlife viewing, and boat trips to Amerindian villages [read more here].
+Constructed on 8-meter-high stilts, the Pakaas Jungle Lodge offers fabulous views of the black-water Pakaas River and the white-water Marmoré River.

-Situated on the Kitesurfers’ Beach of Tatajuba this remote yet comfortable guesthouse is thé place for kitesurfers to relax and eat well, or for travelers to explore the surroundings dunes, lakes and mangroves. [read more here].
+Situated on the Kitesurfers’ Beach of Tatajuba, this remote yet comfortable Portal do Vento Guesthouse is the place for kitesurfers to relax and eat well.

-Patricia and Marcio recently built a second guesthouse (with the same name) far away from the crowds, right on the kitesurfing beach of Preá. [read more here].
+Patricia and Marcio (see #4) recently built a second guesthouse (also called Pousada Vila Bela Vista) far away from the crowds, right on the kitesurfing beach of Preá.

-Do you have recommended places to stay in Brazil?
+Do you have recommended lodges and pousadas in Brazil?
 Please share them with us in the comments below so other travelers may benefit as well.
 Thanks.